-Balance Payments API
+Balance Payments and Refunds API

-| Method | Path | Scope |
+| Method | Path | Records | Scope |

-| POST | /v1/events/{id}/balance-payments | write:balance_payments |
+| POST | /v1/events/{id}/balance-payments | A payment received | write:balance_payments |

 The request